lql-team/TSDM/README.md

 # TSDM
 A RGB-D tracker base on CNN with using depth information.
-The code of TSDM is simple here.
+The code is simple here.

 ### Requirment Libs
 * Conda with Python 3.7.